danielpalme/ReportGenerator/Readme.txt

 2.4.6.0

+    * New: Issue #61: Added support for Cobertura
     * New: Issue #57: Added support for OpenCover's 'Crap Score' metric
     * New: Added support for OpenCover's 'NPath complexity' metric
     * Fix: Issue #60: Improved merging from different paths